 Suction devices like the Niplette work by sucking the nipple into a small cup.
 This suction helps the nipple protrude and point outwards instead of turning inwards.
 Using such devices repeatedly for an extended period of time will help to loosen up your nipples.
 Eventually, the nipples stay erect for a longer time on their own.

-The Niplette could be your best shot to fix your inverted nipples without surgery.
-It’s an inexpensive, safe to use and simple device.
-However, it may not work for everyone.
+The Niplette could be your best shot to treat your inverted nipples without surgery.
+It may not work for everyone.
 Most women end up with protruded nipples, while others don’t.
-If you have Grade 3 inversion or the Niplette isn’t working for you, it’s time to consider going for surgery.
+If you have Grade 3 inversion or the Niplette isn’t working for you, you could consider going for surgery.

-What are the other options to fix inverted nipples?
+What are the other options to treat inverted nipples?

-During this brief procedure, a local anaesthetic is used so that your surgeon could lift both your nipple and areolas into a more protruding position without pain.
+During this brief procedure, a local anaesthetic is used so that your surgeon can lift both your nipple and areolas into a protruding position without pain.

 Are inverted nipples worrying?